 Join a guided tour and immerse yourself in the fascinating history of the fort and its restored guns, which were designed to fire and disappear!
 Learn more detail in the museum.
 Enjoy a picnic with a background of scenic river views.
 Fort Lytton is half an hour’s drive from the centre of Brisbane.

-Cost is for a guided tour.
-On Sundays entry is free and bookings aren’t necessary if you don’t require a guided tour.
+On Sundays entry is free if you don’t want guided tour.